netascode/terraform-aci-nac-aci/docs/templates/apic/bootstrap/bootstrap.md

 # Bootstrap

-Bootstrap uses the initial admin credentials to provision a configuration passphrase.
+Bootstrap is only used with Ansible and uses the initial admin credentials to provision a set of local users.
+Optionally a list of objects to be deleted can be provided.

 {{ aac_doc }}